phuoc/earlybird-bot/README.md

 This is a Discord bot that rewards early birds.

 ## Rules
-The first three users who claims a worm after 05:00 AM gets a reward (worm).
+The first n users who claims a worm after [hh:mm] AM gets a reward (worm).

 ## Features: